Who We Are

 Packed lunches are to be in a NAMED lunch box/bag with ice packs to keep them cool.
 We do not have the facilities to heat any items or place any items, except for medical purposes, in a fridge.

-Please read the notice board in the reception area regularly.
+Please read the notice boards outside our main entrance regularly.
 Written information such as outing letters, newsletters etc will be e-mailed to you or handed to you when you collect your child at the end of a session.
 The Nursery has a Facebook page – please “like us” for regular updates and information.

 If there is anything that you are unsure of please don’t hesitate to ask.

 From time to time we take photographs of activities at the Nursery.
-Most of these will only go into your child’s Learning Story but sometimes we like to use group shots in local papers, or on our Facebook page, to tell the Community about our events.
+Sometimes we like to use group shots in local papers, or on our Facebook page, to tell the Community about our events.
 If you prefer NOT to allow any photo in which your child appears to be used, please let us know.
 A permission form is included in your starter pack.

 Collection of your child